lloongx/DIKI/README.md

 # [ECCV 2024] Mind the Interference: Retaining Pre-trained Knowledge in Parameter Efficient Continual Learning of Vision-Language Models

-Official implementation of our ECCV 2024 paper "Mind the Interference: Retaining Pre-trained Knowledge in Parameter Efficient Continual Learning of Vision-Language Models".
+Official implementation of our ECCV 2024 paper [Mind the Interference: Retaining Pre-trained Knowledge in Parameter Efficient Continual Learning of Vision-Language Models](https://arxiv.org/abs/2407.05342).